ckb-next/ckb-next/README.md

 #### OSX

+If you've rebound your modifier keys in System Preferences, the changes will not be recognized anymore.
+You can rebind them again within the application.

 Compile problems can usually be resolved by rebooting your computer and/or reinstalling Qt.
 Make sure that Xcode works on its own.
 If a compile fails, delete the `ckb-master` directory as well as any automatically generated `build-ckb` folders and try again from a new download.

-If you've rebound your modifier keys in System Preferences, the changes will not be recognized anymore.
-You can rebind them again within the application.

 #### General

-**Please note: the keyboards do have some hardware-related problems which Corsair is aware of and working to fix.
-These are out of my control.
-Before reporting an issue, connect your keyboard to a Windows computer first and see if your problem happens in Windows.
+**Before reporting an issue, please connect your keyboard to a Windows computer first and see if the problem still occurs.
 If it does, contact Corsair.** Additionally, please check the Corsair user forums to see if your issue has been reported by other users.
 If so, try their solutions first.

 Connection issues can sometimes be solved by rebooting.
 Make sure that your system is up to date.
 If possible, update your computer's BIOS to the latest version as well.